 As a prerequisite for registration, medical physicists are required to complete continuing education.
 Current requirements medical physicists are summarized below.
-If you would like to review the current rule, these requirements are currently listed under the Texas Administrative Code, Title 22, Part 9, Chapter 160, Rule 160.16, located here.
+If you would like to review the current rule, these requirements are currently listed in Board Rule 189.11 available on our website here.

 Medical physicists need to complete at least 24 credits of continuing education (CE) every 24 months (24 month timeline goes by the biennial registration period, not the calendar year).
 A permit holder must report during registration if she or he has completed the required CE during the previous two years (biennial registration period).